burgwyn/go-bot-chat/README.md

 # GO Bot Chat

-A chat bot using Facebook's [Messenger platform](https://messengerplatform.fb.com/).
+A chat bot using Microsoft's [Bot Framework](https://dev.botframework.com/).
 The bot will ask the user series of questions to provide park recommendations, based on activity, geolocation and method of transportation.

 ![gobot](/gobot.gif)
 ## Set up